vbot23/3D-spacecraft/README.md

 4. patience

-an .apk file in the gamedir is the game file, drag that into your device, and then install.
+drag .apk into your Android device, and then install.
 Start your "Fantastic" game adventure!